 Welcome to class!
 I’m so glad you’re here.
 I worked on this class for so long…well let’s get you prepped for the lessons to come with some basic information.
 Even if you’re an experienced colorist, I hope there’s some interesting information here for you that will make your journey in Copic coloring a little easier!

-Since most folks coming to take this class are papercrafters and cardmakers, I’ve included some basic information on stamping – papers, inks, and ideas for the kinds of stamps you may want to try out based on line weights.
+Since many folks coming to take this class are crafters, I’ve included some basic information on stamping – papers, inks, and ideas for the kinds of stamps you may want to try out based on line weights.
 See the Resources section at the end of this lesson to download the 3page pdf and examine the line weights for yourself.
-If you can’t see the video below click HERE.

 Before beginning you may want to your markers in order, refilling and cleaning as you need to, do a little shopping, and get your charts updated if needed.
 Otherwise – get some stamping and coloring done!